Skip to main content

 Common questions about decoding SEAT vehicle identification numbers, plus model-specific buyer guidance.

-Where is the VIN on a SEAT?
+Where exactly is the VIN on a SEAT Leon or Ibiza?

 Get the Full SEAT Vehicle History Report — EUR 8.90